kampersanda/xcdat/README.md

 ## Command line tools

- Xcdat provides command line tools to build the index and perform searches, which are inspired by [marisa-trie](https://github.com/s-yata/marisa-trie).
+ Xcdat provides command line tools to build the dictionary and perform searches, which are inspired by [marisa-trie](https://github.com/s-yata/marisa-trie).
 All the tools will print the command line options by specifying the parameter `-h`.

 ### `xcdat_build`

-It builds the trie index from a given dataset consisting of keywords separated by newlines.
-The following command builds the trie index from dataset `enwiki-titles.txt` and writes the index into file `idx.bin`.
+It builds the trie dictionary from a given dataset consisting of keywords separated by newlines.
+The following command builds the trie dictionary from dataset `enwiki-titles.txt` and writes the dictionary into file `idx.bin`.

 ```
 $ xcdat_build enwiki-titles.txt idx.bin